avgx/howtocookmicroservices.github.io/_posts/2015-04-02-docker-compose.markdown

 # Docker Compose

 Ok, now that we have our machine up and running, we can deploy our containers there.
-For this, we would need to define how exactly our system would look like.
+For this, we would need to define how exactly our system would work.

 Here comes **Docker Compose**.

 [Docker Compose - Documentation](http://docs.docker.com/compose/)

-Below, is docker-compose.yml for our platform, it consists of the few pieces that are drawn on the diagram above, let me list them below along with their job:
+Below, is docker-compose.yml for our platform, it consists of the few docker images that are drawn on the diagram above, let me list them below along with their job:

-1. **Load balancer**
+1. **Load-balancer**
   + nginx (with a pretty-straightforward config based on route matching)
   + consul-template: updates nginx application config every time service becomes available/not available
 1. **Consul**